overhide/overhide/docs/identity.md

 ## Identity Authority

-Being authenticated as some *identity* within an *overhide* broker system means ability to create new *datastore-keys* with *identity* as owner, ability to write to such keys, and ability to read any *datastore-key* in the whole system.
+Being authenticated as an "active" *identity* within an *overhide* broker system means ability to create new *datastore-keys* with *identity* as owner, ability to write to such keys, and ability to read any *datastore-key* in the whole system.

+Only "active" *identities* are authorized.
+An "active" *identity* is an *identity* with an active subscription.

-Read/write usage rates and limits for an *overhide* broker system are also authorized via the *identity*:
+Specific read/write usage rates and limits to an *overhide* broker system are also authorized per "active" *identity*:

 * read rate (bytes/second)
 * read limit (bytes)